MANAGEMENT DISCUSSIONS AND ANALYSIS

 DISCLAIMER . . .

 The management Discussion and Analysis contained herein is based on the informationavailable to the Company and assumptions based on experience in regard to domestic andglobal economy on which the Company's performance is dependent.
 It may materiallyinfluenced by changes in economy government policies environment and the like on whichthe Company may not have any control which could impact the views perceived or expressedherein.

-| ||For and on behalf of |
+| ||For and on behalf of Board of directors of |

-| ||INDOWIND ENERGY LIMITED |
+| ||INDOWIND ENERGY LIMTIED |